Katze erholt sich nicht nach Narkose

 As a rule, the symptoms described should not last longer than 24 hours after anesthesia.
 After this period, the cat still needs time and rest to recover from the operation, but the anesthesia should have completely worn off by now.

 If in the days following the anesthesia you feel that your cat is still weak and perhaps needs some support to get back on its feet, a temporary change to a special diet may help.
-The KATTOVIT recovery diet was developed by specialists to help furry friends get back on their feet.
+The KATTOVIT nutritional supplement was developed by specialists to help furry friends get back on their feet.
 However, you should still consult your veterinarian - also to rule out the possibility that there is something more serious behind it.

 Cat does not recover after anesthesia: risks & side effects